Vikaspogu/blog/content/blog/adguardhome-kubernetes.md

 ### Configure your devices to use your AdGuard Home

-Now, once we've established that AdGuard Home is deployed, you can use it on other computers in your network by changing their system DNS settings to use Kubernetes node's IP address (which is 192.168.0.101 in our case).
+Once we've established that AdGuard Home has deployed, you can use it on other computers in your network by changing their system DNS settings to use the Kubernetes node's IP address (which is 192.168.0.101 in our case).